microsoft/ML-For-Beginners/6-NLP/3-Translation-Sentiment/README.md

-# Translation and Sentiment Analysis with ML
+# Translation and sentiment analysis with ML

 In the previous lessons you learned how to build a basic bot using TextBlob, a library that embeds ML behind-the-scenes to perform basic NLP tasks such as noun phrase extraction.
 Another important challenge in computational linguistics is accurate *translation* of a sentence from one spoken or written language to another.
 ## [Pre-lecture quiz](https://jolly-sea-0a877260f.azurestaticapps.net/quiz/35/)

 This is a very hard problem compounded by the fact that there are thousands of languages and each can have very different grammar rules.
 One approach is to convert the formal grammar rules for one language, such as English, into a non-language dependent structure, and then translate it by converting back to another language.
 This means that you would take the following steps: